 - Is my instruction providing multiple opportunities for engagement? - Is the curriculum culturally relevant and responsive or presented in a way students can relate? - Is the environment conducive to learning and engagement? - Does the student understand, has been explicitly taught, and can the student demonstrate an understanding of behavioral expectations in their current setting?
-(Don't assume the student knows if expectation have not been explicitly taught and agreed upon in each setting.) - After answering the questions above, teachers along with the support of the MTSS team, may then look at a learner and explore possible disciplinary action and ask the following questions: - "Is this behavior interfering with the student's ability, or the classes' ability, to learn and access tier one instruction?" - What is the core reason that this behavior is occurring? - What would be an appropriate intervention to use to address this behavior and to teach the student alternative behaviors to engage in? - How should the teacher respond when the behavior occurs? - What is an appropriate period of time to implement this intervention in order to observe a change in the behavior - How will the teacher/team monitor the effectiveness of the intervention
+(Don't assume the student knows if expectation have not been explicitly taught and agreed upon in each setting.)

+After answering the questions above, teachers along with the support of the MTSS team, may then look at a learner and explore possible disciplinary action and ask the following questions:

+- "Is this behavior interfering with the student's ability, or the classes' ability, to learn and access tier one instruction?" - What is the core reason that this behavior is occurring? - What would be an appropriate intervention to use to address this behavior and to teach the student alternative behaviors to engage in? - How should the teacher respond when the behavior occurs? - What is an appropriate period of time to implement this intervention in order to observe a change in the behavior - How will the teacher/team monitor the effectiveness of the intervention

-Role of the School Administrator regarding Discipline- The administrative team supports the tier 1 practices that have been explicitly taught to all students.
-Additionally, administrators support teachers and students regarding expectations for student behavior, provide guidance and support around reinforcing tier 1 practices and make clear to teachers appropriate times for administration to intervene.
+Role of the School Administrator regarding Discipline

+The administrative team supports the Tier 1 practices that have been explicitly taught to all students.
+Additionally, administrators support teachers and students regarding expectations for student behavior, provide guidance and support around reinforcing Tier 1 practices and make clear to teachers' appropriate times for administration to intervene.
 Much of the guidance an administrator will be able to provide is described in this manual.
 As noted, this relies heavily on an efficient tiered process of student supports.

-The administrative team is primarily responsible for establishing the disciplinary processes within the school and securingthe necessary professional development and learning opportunities designed to build teacher capacity.
-Asrelated to behavior management, this includes MTSS and more specifically systems to support and professional learning in PBIS.
-It also includes classroom management, social emotional learning, culturally responsive and restorative practices, trauma sensitive environments and to provide a seamless connection between school climate and academic learning.
+The administrative team is chiefly responsible for establishing the processes within the school and securingthe necessary professional development and learning opportunities designed to build teacher capacity.
+As related to behavior management, this includes MTSS and more specifically systems to support and professional learning in PBiS.
+It also includes classroom management, social-emotional learning and culturally responsive practices, and it requires the seamless connection between school climate and academic learning.

-Like the teacher, the effective administrator must forge genuine relationships with students, families, and teachers.
+Like the teacher, the effective administrator must forge genuine relationships with students, and teachers.
 The administrator needs to be visible and to visit classrooms regularly.
-With skill and visibility, the administrator needs to model management strategies, provide coaching to teachers, communication and model expectations for building positives relationships with families and provide feedbackvalidating efforts that promote classroom climate.
+With skill and visibility, the administrator needs to model management strategies, provide coaching to teachers, and provide feedbackvalidating efforts that promote classroom climate.

 Always a work in progress, with foundational systems and capacity learning in place, the administrator needs to support teachers at those times when disruption within the class setting has become unmanageable.
-This may take multiple forms such as "restore at the door", restorative practices to disentangle conflict and to restore relationships, temporary alternative placements within the school setting, and to support both student and teacher with respect to student reintegration within the classroom.
-Additionally, administration should be providing feedback to teachers explicitly teaching tier one practices as well providing collaborative and corrective action as needed.
+This may take multiple forms such as "discipline at the door", restorative practices to disentangle conflict and to restore relationships, temporary alternative placements within the school setting, and to support both student and teacher with respect to student reintegration within the classroom.

-Role of the Central Office regarding Discipline- Like school administration but at a broader level, central office is responsible for the implementation of tiered processes and capacity building to support their implementation.
+Role of the District Administration regarding Discipline

+Like school administration but at a broader level, District Administration is responsible for the implementation of tiered processes and professional development and training to support their implementation.
 This includes, and is not limited to, many school climate supports such as MTSS, (PBIS) SEL, Equity and Culturally Responsive Practices, family engagement, Restorative Practices, and Trauma-Informed Practices.

-Central services have limited resources that can be deployed to schools to support professional learning.
+District administration have limited resources that can be deployed to schools to support professional learning.
 It can also deploy staff to evaluate, coach, and model Tier 1, 2, and 3 processes.
-This includes behavioral technicians and specialized Board Certified Behavior Analysts (BCBAs).
+This includes behavioraltechnicians and specialized Board-Certified Behavior Analysts (BCBAs).